Consumer medicine information

 Skeletal fractures.

-In an expanded safety population that included 338 adult patients and 30 paediatric patients who received Rozlytrek across clinical trials, 5% of adult patients and 23% of paediatric patients experienced fractures (see Section 4.8 Adverse Effects (Undesirable Effects)).
-In adult patients, some fractures occurred in the setting of a fall or other trauma to the affected area, while in paediatric patients all fractures occurred in patients with minimal or no trauma.
-In general, there was inadequate assessment for tumour involvement at the site of fracture; however, radiologic abnormalities possibly indicative of tumour involvement were reported in some patients.
+In an expanded safety population that included 762 adult patients and 91 paediatric patients who received Rozlytrek across clinical trials, 9.1% of adult patients and 29.7% of paediatric patients experienced fractures.
+In adult and paediatric patients, some fractures occurred in the setting of a fall or other trauma to the affected area; in paediatric patients some fractures occurred with no trauma.
+In general, there was inadequate assessment for tumour involvement at the site of fracture; however, radiologic abnormalities possibly indicative of tumour involvement were reported in some adult patients.
 In both adult and paediatric patients, most fractures were hip or other lower extremity fractures (e.g. femoral or tibial shaft).
-In a limited number of patients, bilateral femoral neck fractures occurred.
-The median time to fracture was 3.8 months (range 0.3 to 18.5 months) in adults and 4.0 months (range: 1.8 months to 7.4 months) in paediatric patients.
-Rozlytrek was interrupted in 41% of adults and 43% of paediatric patients due to fractures.
-No patients discontinued Rozlytrek due to fractures.
+In two paediatric patients, bilateral femoral neck fractures occurred.
+A total of 52 fracture events were reported in 27 paediatric patients, with 14 patients who experienced more than one occurrence of fracture.
+Among the 27 paediatric patients who experienced fractures, 24 patients were less than 12 years of age.
+Fractures resolved in 85.2% (23/27) of paediatric patients.
+The median time to fracture was 8.11 months (range 0.26 to 45.3 months) in adults and 4.3 months (range: 2.0 months to 28.7 months) in paediatric patients.
+Rozlytrek was interrupted in 26.1% of adults and 18.5% of paediatric patients who experienced fractures.
+Six paediatric patients discontinued treatment and one patient reduced the dose of Rozlytrek due to fractures.
+Twelve paediatric patients experienced Grade 2 fractures and 10 patients experienced Grade 3 fractures.
+Two adult patients discontinued treatment and 2 patients reduced the dose due to fractures.
+Thirty-six adult patients experienced Grade 2 fractures and nineteen adult patients experienced Grade 3 fractures.
 Also see Section 4.4 Special Warnings and Precautions for Use.

 Hepatotoxicity.